wnosiadek/green-coffee/README.md

 ### adjust_data.py

-module for adjusting data
+module for adjusting data before further analysis

+functions:
+- **adjust_data**
-contains a function **adjust_data**, taking a csv file name as input and returning None
+  - takes a csv file name as input and returns None

-**adjust_data** simplifies column labels, fixes data formatting and data types, then creates an adjusted csv file
+  - simplifies column labels, fixes data formatting and data types, then creates an adjusted csv file
+- **drop_duplicates**
+  - takes two csv file names as input and returns None
+  - drops data present in the training set from the testing set, then overwrites the latter file

 ### price_and_score.py